Sinux1/simulations/README.md

 # simulations
-The main branch of this repo will hold the most up to date working version of my simulation.
-Other branches are working branches.
+The main branch of this repo will hold the most up to date working versions of my simulations.
+Other branches are specific working/development branches.
-This main branch is currently a proton of 1 MeV in the x+ direction.
+_mytest1_ is a geant4 project which is currently a proton particle being fired through a vacuum, done in C++.